Industrial, Systems, and Manufacturing Engineering

 Students pursuing a graduate certificate must notify the program coordinator (in a written memo) that they wish to complete the certificate.
 This notification must occur before half of the required hours are completed.
 Via the submitted plan of study, requests to complete the certificate are reviewed by the program faculty and the dean of the Graduate School.

 Students may apply certificate coursework toward a degree program.
-A cumulative graduate grade point average of at least 3.000 must be maintained for all courses comprising the certificate program with no grades below C.
+An overall graduate grade point average of at least 3.000 must be maintained for all courses comprising the certificate program with no grades below C.

 Programs in Industrial and Manufacturing Engineering